StuyCSDojo/dojo-resources/private_resources/source/stuycs/misc/changing_stuycs_password.rst

 For security purposes, you should change your password after receiving the login credentials for the StuyCS accounts.

+0. If you are currently in the Dojo, call over a member of the Dojo staff to walk you through the next few steps.

 1. Open up a terminal (press ``Ctrl-Alt-t``)

 .. image:: ../images/misc/changing-stuycs-password/terminal.png